KN-Zhang/loop-closure-detection-evaluation-codes/README.md

 4. Run [MethodEvaluation.m](https://github.com/KN-Zhang/loop-closure-detection-evaluation-codes/blob/main/MethodEvaluation.m).
 You will get your **MR** result.

 # BibTex Citation
-If you find the codes useful, please consider citing [previous publication](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9457132).
+If you find the codes useful, please consider citing our [previous publication](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9457132).
 More details of the used datasets and the evaluation procedure can be found in it.
 ```
 @article{zhang2021appearance,
   title={Appearance-Based Loop Closure Detection via Locality-Driven Accurate Motion Field Learning},